VasilisMpletsos/Digit-Recognizer-Kaggle-Competition/README.md

 ## Do not cheat!

-There is known ways to cheat in Kaggle Competitions where you fill test_csv with train_csv data and so you know the answer! **Don't do that you ruin the concept**
+There is known ways to cheat in Kaggle Competitions **DΟΝΤ DO THAT YOU RUIN ALL THE FUN**